PseudoDevs/IamGhost/abcmd2.md

-Last updated: 2024-04-05 13:36:18
+Last updated: 2024-04-05 13:36:51
-Random Quote: Your marbles are long gone.
-The world, however, still stands a chance. - Doctor Strange
+Random Quote: You want to be a bounty hunter?
+Make the best deal for yourself and survive! - Fennec Shand